Yaskawa-Global/SmartPendantSDK/docs/en/howto-insert-job-commands.md

-## Programatically Inserting Job Commands
+## Programmatically Inserting Job Commands

 It is often possible to achieve a smooth user experience with your extension, by pre-installing customized INFORM jobs on the controller which the user can CALL and perhaps setting up pre-defined tool properties (presets) and Block I/O commands, depending on the nature of your extension.

 However, sometimes it may be beneficial to be able to programmatically insert commands (instructions) into the current INFORM robot job the user has open and is editing.
-For example, if you are developing an extension for end-of-arm tooling, while you might provide an INFORM job that takes various parameters that the user can utilize, you might wish to improve the experienc by providing a user-interface form or controls whereby parameters can be chosen, then insert the CALL command with the selected parameters.
+For example, if you are developing an extension for end-of-arm tooling, while you might provide an INFORM job that takes various parameters that the user can utilize, you might wish to improve the experience by providing a user-interface form or controls whereby parameters can be chosen, then insert the CALL command with the selected parameters.

 The pendant API provides an `insertInstructionAtSelectedLine()` function for this purpose.